animafps/blog/src/posts/arena-fps-the-final-death-of-the-genre.md

 date: '2020-11-18 00:00:00'
 tags:
 - gaming
-excerpt: The player numbers for Arena FPS's have been decreasing for years but can new games help revive this 15-year dead genre or is this the final nail in the coffin.
+description: The player numbers for Arena FPS's have been decreasing for years but can new games help revive this 15-year dead genre or is this the final nail in the coffin.
 ---

 I am a new player and person in the arena fps scene and have been playing at